demipoet/quilibrium-guide-github/README.md

 Press `esc` to stop the insert-text mode<br />
 Press `shift` + `:wq`, and press `enter` or `return` on the keyboard<br />

-## XII.
-Monitor trace/info logs of your Q Node service
+## 1. Monitor trace/info logs of your Q Node service
 [Return to top](#beginners-guide---how-to-setup-a-quilibrium-ceremonyclient-node)<br/><br/>

 Run: